albertoggago/tarifas/README.md

 #TARIFAS.

-The process get a JSON file and show a angular objet with the data and shortinh,
+The process get a JSON file and show a angular objet with the data and short,

 ## Git

-- desarrollado en Angular
+- Develop in Angular

-- Usamos la filosofia angular, jassmine, angular, ...
+- tools, Angular, Karma, Jasmine, Protractor

 ### Herramientas